 - 1. Choose to not report the crime to police or any campus authority. - 2.
 Report the crime to local police with the intent of pressing criminal charges. - 3.
-Choose to be assisted by a campus authorities in notifying law enforcement authorities, if you choose to do contact the police. - 4.
-Report the crime to an Standard College faculty member, staff employee, campus security authority, including the Title IX Coordinator, in person, by email, or by telephone, with the intent of using Standard College's disciplinary proceedings to hold the offender responsible.
+Choose to be assisted by a campus security authority in notifying law enforcement authorities. - 4.
+Report the crime to a Standard College faculty member, staff employee, campus security authority, including the Title IX Coordinator, in person, by email, or by telephone, with the intent of using Standard College's disciplinary proceedings to hold the offender responsible.